Documentation Index

 Every scheduled run emits:

-• A trace with a schedule.<agent_key> leading span.
-The span carries orq.schedule_id, the full agent execution chain as children, and the same gen_ai.* / openresponses.* attributes you get from HTTP-invoked runs.
+schedule.<agent_key> leading span.
+The span carries orq.schedule_id, the full agent execution chain as children, and the same gen_ai.* / openresponses.* attributes present on HTTP-invoked runs.
 Searchable by schedule_id in the traces UI.

-• An entity event with action triggered when execution starts, then one of completed, errored, or skipped when it ends. skipped covers inactive schedules, stale generations (the schedule was updated between the trigger being published and consumed), and deleted agents.
+triggered when execution starts, then one of completed, errored, or skipped when it ends. skipped covers inactive schedules, stale generations (the schedule was updated between the trigger being published and consumed), and deleted agents.

-• Field updates on the schedule document: last_triggered_at (UTC timestamp) and trigger_count (monotonic counter, reset on expression/type change).
+last_triggered_at (UTC timestamp) and trigger_count (monotonic counter, reset on expression/type change).

-Cost, tokens, and model are attached to the leading span the same way they appear for HTTP runs, so schedule-driven spend shows up in your usage reports automatically.
+Cost, tokens, and model are attached to the leading span the same way they appear for HTTP runs, so schedule-driven spend shows up in usage reports automatically.

 Worked examples